575.763.81 - Nanotechnology and the Environment: Applications and Implications

 Course Goals

 To describe the characteristics that make nanoparticles unique and apply that knowledge to investigate applications in different settings, movement through the environment, and potential adverse health effects.
-To demonstrate critical thinking about these issues through written assignments and journal entries.
+To evaluate the risks and benefits of use of nanotechnology in various applications.
+To demonstrate critical thinking about these issues through discussion board posts and assignments.

 Textbooks